achun/proposal-static-type-constraints-features/README.md

       ],
       // results
       [
+        'truthy', undefined, `
-        'truthy', undefined, 'returns a value that coerces to true. callback is invoked only for indexes of the array which have assigned values; it is not invoked for indexes which have been deleted or which have never been assigned values'
+          returns a value that coerces to true. callback is invoked only for indexes of the array which have assigned values; it is not invoked for indexes which have been deleted or which have never been assigned values `
       ]
     ];
   }